yatesco/seafile-docs/deploy_pro/details_about_file_search.md

 3. Restart Seafile
 4. Wait one minute then run `./pro/pro.py search --update`

-### <a id="wiki-search-office-pdf"></a>I can't search Office/PDF files

-Seafile does not support search contents of PDF/DOC on Windows system

 ### <a id="wiki-search-no-result"></a>I get no result when I search a keyword